platformsh/platformsh-docs/sites/friday/src/manage-resources/_index.md

 title= Using the CLI
 +++

-Run the `resources: set` command, and follow the prompts to set resources for each of your apps and services.
+Run the `resources:set` command, and follow the prompts to set resources for each of your apps and services.

 <--->